LouisMetha/Sushi/README.md

 **Project Title**
-A Mobile-Responsive Website Project - SUSHI Project
+A Landing page for Mobile-Responsive Website Project - SUSHI Project

 **Overview**
 This project was created as a part of the learning process for mastering the basics of HTML and CSS.
 The primary focus was on implementing a mobile-responsive website, incorporating various techniques and best practices in web development.